 When did you start Pilates and what inspired you to start?

-What benefits or improvements have you noticed in your body and life from doing Pilates?
+What benefits or improvements have you experienced in your life?

-What would you say to someone who is thinking about doing Pilates?
+What would you say to someone who was thinking about starting Pilates?